 Each team will receive their safety briefing from Dragon Boat Events immediately before their first race.
 It is essential that all the members of the team are there for that briefing, not just those paddling in the first heat.
 They will be tagged as having been briefed, and any team member who misses their team’s safety briefing, will not be able to take part in their first race and will only be able to take part in their subsequent races if the opportunity for a further briefing session arises – that cannot be guaranteed.

-Toilet accommodation will be provided on the south side of the river in the YCRC’s clubhouse and in the car park area.
-The nearest public conveniences on the north side of the river are close to Lendal Tower and at Bootham Bar.
+Toilet accommodation will be provided on the south side of the river in the YCRC’s Clubhouse and in the car park area.
+Toilet accommodation will also be provided on the north side adjacent to Marygate Landing.
+The nearest public conveniences on the north side of the river are at Bootham Bar.

 Arrangements are being made for there to be a food stall on the south bank, where food and drink may be purchased.